Typee8/Image-gallery-in-JS/MYREADME.md

   }
 };
 ```

-but because of creating variable in different code blocks i couldn't access the timer.
-I tried different approach in which I'd use function undefined parameter `timer` so it's created outside of conditionals.
-But the function was destroing the parameter as soon as function was done.
-But the idea that the variable needs to be outside of conditionals was closer to the solution:
+Due to the creation of the variable in first code block, it was impossible to access the `timer` in the second one.
+I experimented with a different approach, attempting to use an undefined parameter `timer` so that it would be created outside of conditionals:
 ```
 const imageNextTimeline = function (e, timer) {
   if (this.getAttribute("class").includes("js-slider--active")) {